 It’s such a strong, solid name for a dog that comes into your lives in November.
 It makes you think of fall days, woodsy scents, hiking on trails, and is easily associated with autumn.

-You thymed it right by adopting your dog during November.
+thymed it right by adopting your dog during November.
 If you’re a foodie, then naming your dog Thyme is a delicious decision.
 Thyme is often used in Thanksgiving meals to season a turkey or to add additional flavor to soup, as per The Kitchn.
+6 Topaz

 A brilliant beautiful yellow, topaz is the perfect stone for a November doggie adoption.
 Even if your pooch wasn’t born in this month, his Gotcha Day stone honors the gemstone.
 And the name works well for either boy or girl doggies.